ROME: Robustifying Memory-Efficient NAS via Topology Disentanglement and Gradient Accumulation: Introduction

-In this paper, we discover that existing single-path based searching methods yet suffer a severe instability problem, upon which we propose a novel algorithm to disentangle the search for optimal topology (i.e. edge connections) from operation choices.
-Specifically, in addition to parameters $\bm{\alpha}$ representing the importance of operations, we involve topology parameters $\bm{\beta}$ to represent the relative importance of edges.
-A single-path architecture is induced by independently sampling candidate connections and operations based on $\bm{\beta}$ and $\bm{\alpha}$ respectively.
-Moreover, to robustify the training of operation weights and architecture parameters, we propose a gradient accumulation strategy during the bi-level optimization.
-In a nutshell, our contributions are:
+We observe that single-path methods usually intertwine topology search with operation search, which creates inconsistency between searching and evaluation.
+We first disentangle the two from each other.
+Specifically, in addition to the existing architectural parameters ($\bm{\alpha}$) that represent the significance of each operation, we involve topology parameters ($\bm{\beta}$) to denote the relative importance of edges.
+A single-path architecture can then be induced by both $\bm{\alpha}$ and $\bm{\beta}$.
+Moreover, to further robustify the searching process, we propose a \emph{gradient accumulation} strategy during the bi-level optimization.
+We sketch the framework of ROME in Fig.~\ref{fig:framework}.
+In a nutshell, our contributions are,

-\textbf{1) Deep dive into the collapse in single-path based NAS.} We discover that single-path based methods also suffer from the instability issue.
-Similar to the performance collapse problem in DARTS that has been discussed in recent works~\cite{zela2020understanding,chen2020stabilizing,xie2018snas,liang2019darts+}, the architectures searched by single-path based methods can also be dominated by parameterless operations, especially skip connections.
-This motivates us to scheme techniques to improve its stability.
+\textbf{1) Revealing performance collapse in single-path differentiable NAS.} Similar to the performance collapse problem in DARTS, the architectures searched by single-path based methods can also be dominated by parameterless operations, especially skip connections.
+However, this issue hasn’t been deeply explored, which motivates us to propose a new robust, lower memory cost and search cost method.

-\textbf{2) Consistent search and evaluation by disentangling topology search from operation selection.} Independent topological distribution is designed to achieve consistent architecture between the search and inference stage, which separates the search for optimal topology from operations.
-To our best knowledge, this is the first work to achieve consistent search and evaluation for single-path based differentiable NAS, though there are counterpart techniques like edge normalization \cite{Xu2020PC-DARTS} developed in the full-path scenario.
+\textbf{2) Consistent search and evaluation by disentangling topology search from operation selection.} We introduce independent topology parameters to unwind topology from operations, which avoids structure inconsistency between the search and evaluation stage.
+We further devise Gumbel-Top2 re-parameterization to make our method differentiable and provide its theoretical validity.
+To our best knowledge, this is the first work to achieve consistent search and evaluation for single-path differentiable NAS.

-\textbf{3) Robustifying bi-level optimization via gradient accumulation.} Compared with the full-path methods whereby all the operations are involved for training, the instability issue by the random sampling of operations in the single-path methods can be more pronounced.
-We propose to accumulate the gradients over sampling iterations to acquire more stable gradient estimation, for both architecture parameters and network weights.
-Our work is one of the first attempts to address the stability issue during the bi-level optimization of single-path based NAS.
+\textbf{3) Robustifying bi-level optimization via gradient accumulation.} We devise two gradient accumulation techniques to address the aforementioned issue.
+One helps fair training for each candidate operations.
+The other instead reduces the estimation variance on architectural weights.